openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when loading the patch fails.
+This error code is returned when patch loading fails.

 **Possible Causes**